 Statistical analyses

 Descriptive statistics of each of the selected confounding variables and distribution of type of delivery were shown by adjusting sampling weight.
 Similarly, weighted percentages were calculated to compare demographic and socioeconomic characteristics among the type of delivery.
 Pearson's chi-squared test was used to determine whether differences in demographic and socioeconomic characteristics between C-section and vaginal delivery were statistically significant.
 We applied a propensity score method for the first outcome (binary).
 The propensity score (PS) method is the probability of exposure (C-section versus vaginal delivery) assignment conditional on possible confounding.
 This approach helps us to design and analyze our observational survey data so that it mimics some of the characteristics (covariates) of a randomized controlled trial (Austin, 2011).
 Poisson regression models often display overdispersion, for that reason negative binomial (NB) regression models are perhaps the most convenient too with and have been used by various authors (Lawless, 1987).
 Hence for the second outcome, we applied a NB regression method with a log link to assess the sensitivity of the results from the PS method.
 We also reported the crude and adjusted exposure effects.
 All statistical analyses were performed with the program SAS (Statistical Analysis Software 9.4).
+Also, add the adjustment of survey weight, cluster, and stratum in the analysis.

 Ethics approval